GrammAcc/pdoc-init-abstractclass-repro/README.md

 # pdoc-init-abstractclass-repro

-A minimal repro for a pdoc issue.
+A minimal repro for a pdoc [issue 422](https://github.com/mitmproxy/pdoc/issues/422).